-I was also strongly influenced and encouraged by secondary school art teacher Robert Crumlin, who with formal discipline, helped refine my skills and understanding of materials.
-He encouraged submissions to exhibitions, resulting in awards that include:
+I was also strongly encouraged by secondary school art teacher Robert Crumlin, who with formal discipline helped refine my skills and understanding of materials.
+He encouraged submissions to exhibitions, which received awards including:

 1987 Emily Carr BC Young Artists award, with the piece exhibited at the Vancouver Art Gallery, and toured through BC and Seattle.
 The1988 Art’s Fair first place two dimensional award and exhibition at the Robson Square Media Centre.
 Also awarded in 1988, an Arts Umbrella Multi-Media Workshop Scholarship.
 In 1989, a medical illustration award, with work displayed by the Medical Research Council of Canada.

-I am continually inspired by my work in massage and teaching yoga; the visual representation of body tissues that underlie what we may take at face value is particularly interesting for me.
-I am thankful for the earlier formal teachings stressing the critical importance of technique, material & realism for a serious artistic endeavor.
+Earlier formal teachings stressing the critical importance of technique, material & realism were good foundations for artistic endeavours.
 However, venturing from literal points of reference has been most important in discovering broader emotional and visceral impacts.
 As much as I am inspired by intricacies of the body, I am also very much influenced by other natural elements, flora and landscapes globally, and environmental sensitivities.

-In painting I typically sit down to a blank canvas with intentional presence and a clear mind, which allows a spontaneous flow of line and color to lead the way.
-Other times, curious and intriguing visions emerge which I sketch or explore further through painting.
-The times I venture into painting with a vision or particular view of realism, the inspirations often metamorphose into images quite different from my initial intention.
-The process led by prevailing subconscious adaptations, are some of my most meditative, peaceful & content places to be in solitary time…So important in my life, and wonderful to share with others who see into what has emerged.
+In painting I typically sits down to a blank canvas with intentional presence and a clear mind, which allows a spontaneous flow of line and colour to lead the way.
+Other times, curious and intriguing visions emerge which I sketch or explores further through painting.
+The process led by prevailing subconscious adaptations, are some of my most meditative, peaceful & content places to be in solitary time.
+This is so important in my life, and wonderful to share with others who see into what has emerged.
 Since 2017 I have been fortunate to share my artwork in galleries and exhibitions in Vancouver, around BC, and internationally.
 It has been a great pleasure to broaden communications in a variety of ways, with those who connect with what I create.

 Victoria Mitchell’s art directly addresses the human condition with honesty and contemplation.
 Every work adopts a narrative of justice, love, redemption, or compassion in a world thirsty for significance.
 Victoria’s own story of resilience has inspired many after her guest appearance at the Artist Next Level podcast.
 I believe her art and personal story adds positive value to the world today.

 I know Victoria as the consummate yoga instructor, Victoria the caring massage therapist and health advocate, and Victoria, the extremely talented artist.
 She has a unique style which melds her knowledge of the body, with her love of movement and incredible imagination.
 The attention to detail, the subtle shading and unique use of line has created a style all her own.
-I am proud to say I own a couple of her works, and hope to adopt more in the future.
+I proudly own a couple of her works, and hope to adopt more in the future.
 As her successes mount up, she remains humble, self-effacing and grounded.